-At its ordinary meeting on December 6, 2019, the Supervisory Board dealt primarily with the budget for the fiscal year 2020 and its new Rules of Procedure in compliance with the German Corporate Governance Code 2020.
+At its ordinary meeting on December 6, 2019, the Supervisory Board dealt primarily with the budget for the fiscal year 2020 and the dividend policy.
 The Management Board and the Supervisory Board jointly resolved on the declaration of conformity with the German Corporate Governance Code.